antalvdb/olifant/README.md

 MBLMs are natural incremental learners, so any learned model can be complemented by additional fine-tuning from any new training set, creating a new `ibase` model.
 This requires a TiMBL invocation similar to the training command; it now includes a previously generated `ibase` model file as starting point.
-Assuming you have tokenized and windowed a new training set `finetune_tok`:
+Assuming you have tokenized and windowed a new training set `finetune_tok.l16r0`:

 ``% timbl -a0 +D --clones=16 -i textfile_tok.l16r0.ibase -f finetune_tok.l16r0 -I textfile-finetune_tok.l16r0.ibase``